 The second point is economic.
 Cash payments in the distant future are usually valued differently from payments that have to be made now, even if they are adjusted for changes in prices in the meantime.
 In other words, the ‘time value of money’ is not just about inflation.
 (If you think it is, ask yourself whether you would be happy with a real rate of return of zero on a long-term investment!).

-For example, assuming at least some real growth in the economy, the burden of paying £83 billion, even if uprated in line with inflation, should be less than the burden of paying £83 billion now.
+For example, assuming at least some real growth in the economy, the burden of paying £83 billion in eighteen years time, even if uprated in line with inflation, should be less than the burden of paying £83 billion now.
 This is because £83 billion (plus RPI) will still represent a smaller percentage of national income.

 Uncertainty plays a role here too.
 The amount of ‘debt interest’ that the government will actually end up paying will depend on inflation over the whole life of each index-linked bonds.
 If inflation is lower than expected, the cost to the government will fall.